-In the second of this two part class, expert instructor Michael David Sturlin will further explore the use of the Jeweler's Saw and how to design, layout, pierce and assemble a pendant or medallion.
+In this workshop, expert instructor Michael David Sturlin further explores the use of the Jeweler's Saw, teaching you how to design, layout, pierce and assemble a pendant or medallion.

 Michael addresses the development of the evocative or meaningful content, defining and refining the individual design elements, continuing with laying out or applying the finished design to the metal; determining the sequence strategy for sawing, drilling, piercing, filing and finishing.

 *Please note that this class is Part 2 of a 2-part workshop.
 Each class, Part 1 and Part 2, are sold separately.

 This is a CraftCast Vintage Video, created before it was possible to incorporate High Definition video, as we do today.
 How far we have come in such a short time!

 Watch and listen as Michael reveals to you all the tips and techniques you need to know to start creating pendants with your Jeweler's Saw.
 Using close-up photographs of each step of the process, plus artist Sturlin's detailed instruction, you’ll be creating using these techniques in no time!